mboop127/AutoDE/README.md

 Debugging:
 - check the logs for details on what went wrong.
 Enable debug mode in the setttings file for more information next run.
 - confirm that your resolution matches the above
-- try lowering the command delay in the settings folder
+- try increasing the command delay in the settings folder
-- check AI names, check debug log to see if it is getting stuck trying to find a button
+- check AI names, check debug log (cmd window) to see if it is getting stuck trying to find a button